mcqll/mcqll.github.io/README.md

 - [There may be issues with jekyll-scholar and github-pages](https://github.com/alshedivat/al-folio/issues/161) if you try to use Ruby version 3.
-Use RVM to insta ll and use an earlier version of ruby, like `rvm install 2.7.2` then `rvm use 2.7.2`.
+Use RVM to install and use an earlier version of ruby, like `rvm install 2.7.2` then `rvm use 2.7.2`.
 Check with `ruby -v`.
+  **If you are trying to build and getting issues with your ruby version, this may solve it.**

 ## Editing workflow !
 IMPORTANT !